-Callie Gálvez currently lives in Los Angeles as a recording artist, chamber musician, educator, and performer.
-As an educator, she enjoys teaching as the cello instructor at AMUSE Music Center where she maintains a private studio of over thirty cellists.
-She is a member of MTAC (Music Teachers of Association of California) and co-founder of the AMUSE String Orchestra program.
-A passionate supporter of inner city youth programs, Gálvez teaches at Children of Promise Preparatory Academy and has been a frequent artist coach at Gustavo Dudamel’s Youth Orchestra of Los Angeles (YOLA).
+As an educator, she enjoys being the cello instructor at AMUSE Music Center where she maintains a private studio of over twenty cellists.
+She is a member of MTAC (Music Teachers of Association of California) and is VOCE competition chair for her branch.
+Gálvez has also taught at Children of Promise Preparatory Academy and been a frequent artist coach at Gustavo Dudamel’s Youth Orchestra of Los Angeles (YOLA).

 Gálvez currently plays on two cellos, one a Venetian cello from 1920 named Giorgio and a Luis and Clark carbon fiber cello named Dédalo.